Ever worked with an unhappy manager? Seen them frazzled, frustrated, or run down?

 - Asking great questions: Curiosity isn't passive.
 You need to have great questions that allow you to explore a topic and uncover insights.
 Every good discussion in a 1 on 1 starts with the right set of questions.

 - Listening to what they have to say: No question matters if you don't truly listen to what they have to say.
-True listening means giving undivided attention and asking genuine follow-up questions to bring clarity.
+True listening means giving undivided attention and asking genuine follow-up questions to make sure you really understand what they're saying.

 The questions you ask in 1 on 1 s are especially powerful, because it is a dedicated private time where you can have more candid conversations with your team.
 That means it's particularly important to teach your managers to ask their team a variety of questions during their 1 on 1s to uncover key insights, like: